 It means Additional Voluntary Contributions, and it’s where a member chooses to pay extra money into a pension scheme in exchange for additional DB or DC benefits.
 Typically, a money-purchase AVC is used to get more defined contributions benefits, whereas an Added Years AVC is used to buy other DB benefits.

-According to UK law, your employer must automatically enrol you onto his/her workplace pension scheme.
+According to UK law, your employer must automatically enroll you into his/her workplace pension scheme.
 Besides, the Auto-Enrolment requires you to pay at least 5% of your qualifying earnings into your workplace pension, and your boss should pay in at least 3%.

 The qualifying earnings are typically what you usually earn, between £6,500 and £50,000.
 To qualify for the auto-enrolment, you need to meet specific requirements which include: